afzafri/KaleidoCanvas/README.md

 ## Tech Stack
 - **p5.js**: A JavaScript library that makes it easy to create and manipulate graphics and interactive content.
-- **Bootstrap**: A popular CSS framework for building responsive and mobile-first websites.
 - **LocalStorage**: Used to store user data and shape data for a personalized experience.

 ## Design Philosophy: Neumorphism